Mitochondrial Disorders

 Mitochondriopathie

-Mitochondrial disorders can be congenital, i.e. inherited or acquired.
+Mitochondrial disorders can be congenital, meaning they can be inherited or acquired.
 The causes of congenital mitochondriopathies lie in genetic mutations of the mitochondria and their enzymes.

 Acquired mitochondriopathies are mitochondrial dysfunctions that can be traced back to increasing damage to the mitochondrial RNA and mitochondria over the course of a lifetime.
 Chronic intoxication can play a decisive role in this.